What is Ceremonial Cacao?

 Cacao as a spiritual medicine;

-Concrecrating pure 100% raw cacao which has been sourced with deep reverence to Mother Earth, our ancestors, nature, indigenous families and farmers will undoubtedly enhance your spiritual practice.
+Concrecrating ceremonial cacao which has been sourced with deep reverence to Mother Earth, our ancestors, nature, indigenous families and farmers will undoubtedly enhance your spiritual practice.

 The richness of ceremonial cacao activates your vital life force, granting you power, force and strength.
 With all of its wisdom cacao connects you to your inner most essence, opens your heart for self expression, activating your creative flow while deepening your intuition.
 The spirit of cacao will meet each individual exactly where they are and it will help them see where in life some changes may be needed.

 The spirit of cacao is gentle.
-She will softly and supportingly nudge you along your path.
+It will softly and supportingly nudge you along your path.

 Can I make my own Cacao at home?